 - Interest calculations for the securities (other than the class A-IO certificates) are based on actual/360.
-Interest calculations for the class A-IO certificates are based on 30/360. - Interest will accrue on the notional amount of the class A-IO certificates at a rate of 6.75% per annum.
-On each distribution date, the notional amount of the class A-IO certificates will equal the outstanding aggregate principal balance of the class A-5-1 certificates and class A-5-2 certificates.
-However, after December 28, 2009, the notional amount of the class A-IO certificates will equal \$0, and the class A-IO certificates will not be entitled to any future payments of interest.
+Interest calculations for the class A-IO certificates are based on 30/360. - Interest will accrue on the notional amount of the class A-IO-1 certificates at a rate of 4.80% per annum.
+On each distribution date, the notional amount of the class A-IO-1 certificates will equal the lesser of the aggregate outstanding principal balance of certain underlying class A-5 notes on that distribution date and the amount determined as follows: